Screening For Potential Spin-Offs: Walt Disney

 Conclusion

-Spinning off ESPN could be the catalyst the company needs to recharge the its share price.
+Spinning off ESPN could be the catalyst the company needs to recharge its share price.
 It's hard to say though if this would be the correct move.
 ESPN has been a cash cow for management, which has allowed them to make important acquisitions over the past decade, like acquiring both Marvel and Lucas Films.
-Without these acquisitions the Studio Entertainment segment would be nowhere near what it is today generating almost $3 billion in EBITDA and capturing large market share.
-These two acquisitions have also created large cross selling opportunities through multiple operating segments.
-Considering I only used peer valuation in my SOTP value of $122 the number could be soft when considering take out multiples.
-Either way, Disney offers 15% upside with a strong management team and shareholder friendly capital returns.
+Without these acquisitions, the Studio Entertainment segment would be nowhere near what it is today generating almost $3 billion in EBITDA and capturing a large market share.

+These two acquisitions have also created large cross-selling opportunities through multiple operating segments.
+Considering I only used peer valuation in my SOTP value of $122, the number could be soft when considering take-out multiples.
+Either way, Disney offers 15% upside with a strong management team and shareholder-friendly capital returns.

 To read more research on stock spin-offs, micro-mid cap companies, and special situations please consider following me (by clicking the "Follow" button at the top of this article next to my name) to receive notification when I publish research next.